markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/implement-check-logic.md

 In your integration, you'll create a [Service Check](https://docs.datadoghq.com/developers/service_checks/#overview) named `awesome.search` that searches for a string on a web page.
-By default, it searches for "Example Domain" on [http://example.org/](http://example.org/)(which is a real site).
+The name comes from the fact that the name of your integration is "awesome", and you are creating a check named "search".
+By default, the check will be set up to search for "Example Domain" on [http://example.org/](http://example.org/)(which is a real site).
 It will result in `OK` if the string is present, `WARNING` if the page is accessible but the string was not found, and `CRITICAL` if the page is inaccessible.

 There's sample code available in the [Datadog documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/#implement-check-logic).
 This code is also provided in the lab environment here: `example_check.py`{{open}}.
 You can copy and paste into `dd/integrations-extras/awesome/datadog_checks/awesome/check.py`{{open}} directly (replace the existing contents of that file with the sample code).